The Solitude Tree – A Special Project – 2017/2018/2019/2020/2021/2022

 *** When you click the on the pictures, it will enlarge for you***

 The Solitude Tree is a special project that I’m doing this year.
 Normally I would have this in my blog but I have decided to give it it’s on heading on the home page.
 I’ve done this because it will be easier to find for those who are following this project.

-The aim of this project is to photograph The Solitude Tree for the course of this year, to show it through all of the seasons.
+The aim of this project is to photograph The Solitude Tree for the course of this year and partly in 2018, to show it through all of the seasons.
 So why am I doing this?
 Time will reveal that and I hope through my writings, through the images, that the question as to why will be answered.